 You can have cream on your hands to stop the tiny tube from feeling too sore.
-The anaesthetic medicine goes into the tiny tube and works very fast indeed.
+The anaesthetic medicine goes

 The mask smells like felt-tip pens and takes a bit longer to work.
 You still need a tiny tube in your hand after the mask in case you need more medicines later, but you can't feel anything after the mask.